Henry-Research/EFEMP1_GTEx_eQTL/README.md

 # Results

-- The final excel file from the step by step analysis can be found in the 'results/' directory as "EFEMP1_Hernia_Ocular_GITHUB.xlsx"
+- The final excel file from the step by step analysis can be found in the 'Results/' directory as "EFEMP1_Hernia_Ocular_GITHUB.xlsx"

 - The output from the GTEx eQTL analysis can be found in the 'Results/' directory.
 "GTEx_eQTL_Hernia.pdf" for EFEMP1 variants assocaited with herniation pathologies.
 "GTEx_eQTL_Ocular.pdf" for EFEMP1 variants assocaited with ocular pathologies.
-NOTE: Only tissues with signficant changes in expression are shown.
+NOTE: For easty visualisation, only tissues with signficant changes in expression are shown.

 # Instructions